trinodb/trino/docs/src/main/sphinx/connector/kafka-tutorial.rst

 Epilogue: Time stamps
 ---------------------

-The tweets feed, that was set up in the last step, contains a time stamp in RFC 2822 format as ``created_at`` attribute in each tweet.
+The tweets feed, that was set up in the last step, contains a timestamp in RFC 2822 format as ``created_at`` attribute in each tweet.

 .. code-block:: text